Game Plan For The Week - Cramer's Mad Money (11/17/17)

 Cramer said investors should not put their money in a stock if they don't know what the company does and especially if it's Chinese.
 The IPO market is getting hot.

-There have been 149 deals in 2017 which is more than 50% from last year.
-11 of these are Chinese IPOs and from those, 9 have come in the last 9 weeks.
-This is a serious red-flag.
+There have been 149 deals in 2017 which is more than 50% up from last year.
+Eleven of these are Chinese IPOs and of those, nine were in the last nine weeks.
+This is a serious red flag.

-6 out of the 11 deals are up from where they went public and 5 are down.
+Six out of the eleven deals are up from where they went public and five are down.
 "There's been a great deal of justifiable skepticism surrounding many of these names," said Cramer.
-China Rapid Finance (NYSE:XRF) had to lower its IPO range before coming public but the stock has recovered.
+China Rapid Finance (NYSE:XRF) had to lower its IPO range before going public but the stock has recovered.
 Best (NYSE:BSTI) had to reduce the number of shares being offered and slash its price range by 25%.
 Secoo (NASDAQ:SECO) also opened below its price range and the stock is going down.

 Qudian has got too hot too fast.
-Investors got second thoughts after the IPO priced and the stock has gone down.
+Investors had second thoughts after the IPO priced and the stock has gone down.
 "If you bought this thing when it started trading, you've been crushed," said Cramer.
 "Looking at all of these deals from the People's Republic, a couple of things jump out at me.
-For starters, 4 of the 11 Chinese IPOs this year have been education companies," he added.
+For starters, four of the eleven Chinese IPOs this year have been education companies," he added.

 "This recent spate of smaller Chinese IPOs are not for homegamers like you.
 If you don't understand a company, you shouldn't be playing with its stock, which is why so many people have gotten burned on these deals," concluded Cramer.